 - 1. Influent Monitoring.
-Influent flow monitoring is necessary to understand Facility operations and to evaluate compliance with Prohibition III.D, which prohibits average dry weather influent flow greater than 4.5 MGD.
+Influent flow monitoring is necessary to understand Facility operations and to evaluate compliance with Prohibition III.D, which prohibits average dry weather influent flow greater than 2.92 MGD.
 Influent BOD5 and TSS monitoring is necessary to evaluate compliance with this Order's 85 percent removal requirements.
-Basin Plan section 4.7.2.2 requires cyanide monitoring because this Order's cyanide effluent limits are based on site-specific cyanide water quality objectives. - 2.
+Basin Plan section 4.7.2.2 requires cyanide monitoring because this Order is based on site-specific cyanide water quality objectives. - 2.
 Effluent Monitoring.
 Effluent flow monitoring is necessary to understand Facility operations.
-Monitoring for other parameters is necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses. - 3.
+Monitoring for other parameters is necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses.
+Effluent monitoring during wet weather bypasses (blending) is necessary to evaluate treatment plant performance when blending and to distinguish those results from routine monitoring results. - 3.
 Toxicity Testing.
 Acute and chronic toxicity tests are necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses.
-Chronic toxicity tests are also necessary to evaluate whether chronic toxicity exceeds the trigger for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5. - Because the Discharger elected to participate in the Alternate Monitoring and Reporting Requirements for Municipal Wastewater Dischargers for the Purpose of Adding Support to the San Francisco Bay Regional Monitoring Program (Order No. R2-2016-0008) and there was no significant change in the nature of the effluent over the previous permit term, the Discharger did not conduct a chronic toxicity screening phase study for this permit reissuance.
-The MRP specifies that the mussel (Mytilus sp.) is to be used for chronic toxicity testing unless a more sensitive species is identified. - 4.
+Chronic toxicity tests are also necessary to evaluate whether chronic toxicity exceeds the trigger for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5. - Because the Discharger elected to participate in the Alternate Monitoring and Reporting Requirements for Municipal Wastewater Dischargers for the Purpose of Adding Support to the San Francisco Bay Regional Monitoring Program (Order No. R2-2016-0008) and there was no significant change in the nature of the effluent, the Discharger did not conduct a chronic toxicity screening phase study for this permit reissuance.
+The MRP specifies that the mysid shrimp (Americamysis bahia) is to be used for chronic toxicity testing unless a more sensitive species is identified. - 4.
 Receiving Water Monitoring.
-The Discharger is required to continue participating in the RMP, which involves collecting data on pollutants and toxicity in San Francisco Bay water, sediment, and biota.
-This monitoring is necessary to characterize the receiving water and the effects of the discharge this Order authorizes.
+RMP participation is necessary to characterize the receiving water and the effects of the discharge has on it.
+The RMP involves collecting data on pollutants and toxicity in San Francisco Bay water, sediment, and biota.
+The Discharger is also required to monitor Miller Creek to provide data necessary for reasonable potential analysis and effluent limit development.

-5. Other Monitoring Requirements.
+- 5. Recycled Water Monitoring.
+Recycled water monitoring and reporting requirements reflect State Water Board Order No. WQ 2019-0037-EXEC (Amending Monitoring and Reporting Programs for Waste Discharge Requirements, National Pollutant Discharge Elimination System Permits, Water Reclamation Requirements, Master Recycling Permits, and General Waste Discharge Requirements), issued on July 24, 2019, pursuant to Water Code sections 13267 and 13383. - 6.
+Other Monitoring Requirements.
 Pursuant to CWA section 308, U.S. EPA requires dischargers to participate in a Discharge Monitoring Report-Quality Assurance (DMR-QA) Study Program.
 The program annually evaluates the analytical abilities of laboratories that perform or support NPDES permit-required monitoring.
 The program applies to discharger laboratories and contract laboratories.
 There are two options to comply: (1) dischargers can obtain and analyze DMR-QA samples, or (2) pursuant to a waiver U.S. EPA issued to the State Water Board, dischargers can submit results from the most recent Water Pollution Performance Evaluation Study.
-Dischargers must submit results annually to the State Water Board, which then forwards the results to U.S. EPA.
+Dischargers must submit results annually to the State Water Board, which then forwards the results to U.S. EPA. - B. Monitoring Requirements Summary.
+The table below summarizes routine monitoring requirements.
+The Discharger shall support the Regional Monitoring Program to collect data for receiving water.
+This table is for informational purposes only.
+The actual requirements are specified in the MRP and elsewhere in this Order.